ibi-group/otp-middleware/docs/trip-monitoring.md

 #### Plan Method

-If the leg id method fails, a `plan` query is sent to OTP to replan the entire trip for the target date, using the query parameters of the monitored trip.
+If the leg id method fails, a `plan` GraphQL query is sent to OTP to replan the entire trip for the target date, using the query parameters of the monitored trip.
 This method is slower than leg id method because OTP has to perform a full itinerary search, whereas a leg id query is a simple lookup operation.
 Itineraries returned from the OTP plan query are stripped from delay data and matched against the original monitored itinerary.